diaahere89/Shopify_test_theme/README.md

-# shopify_start_fresh
+# shopify_test_theme
-Shopify starter theme by Hujjat
+Shopify test theme to be developed and added to store DiaDev-101

 # Shopify Starter Theme